eegsynth/eegsynth/module/videoprocessing/README.md

 # Videoprocessing module

-This module does live video processing of the webcam data.
+This module does live video processing of the video stream from a webcam.
 It computes a number of features from the video and writes these as control signals to Redis.

-## Installing with Python3 on macOS
+## Extra installation instructions for macOS

+This depends on the Open Source Computer Vision Library or [OpenCV](https://opencv.org/).

 ```
-$ brew install python
-$ brew install graphicsmagick
-$ brew install boost-python3
-$ pip3 install pgmagick
+pip install opencv-python
+pip install opencv-python-headless
 ```

+In the macOS system preferences "Privacy and Security" section you have to allow Camera access to the Terminal application.